 Allow connections to this hostname over HTTP and HTTPS.
 The IP addresses of the servers for this hostname can change frequently.

-For optimal performance: To allow for VSee clients to directly communicate with each other, outbound UDP should be allowed to all hosts.
+For optimal performance: To allow for VSee clients to directly communicate with each other, inbound and outbound UDP on ports 6000 – 6254 should be allowed to all hosts.
 This will further improve A/V performance and reduce load on firewalls and web proxies.

 Performance Impact of Web Proxies: The VSee client can connect to all the above hosts via a Web Proxy.
 However, A/V performance will be dependent on the Web Proxy’s capacity.
 Some factors that might affect performance through a proxy are: